EHRI/docs/docs/administration/institution-data.rst

 The dataset UI has three tabs:

-Tab 1: Harvested Data or Uploads (depending on the dataset type) The first tab shows an (initially empty) list of input files, either harvested or uploaded manually.
+Tab 1: Inputs: Harvested Data or Uploads (depending on the dataset type) The first tab shows an (initially empty) list of input files, either harvested or uploaded manually.

 Tab 2: Transformation